NanaNyarko/CDE-ETL-Git-and-Linux-Project/README.md

 [ Gold/ ] ----------------------> Load

 Every step prints a message confirming it worked (or an error if it didn't), so the pipeline's progress is visible directly in the terminal.

 ## Quickstart

-This project was built locally, folder by folder, then pushed up to GitHub at the end.
-To run it yourself, copy `etl_script.sh` into a folder and run:

 ```bash
 export CSV_URL="https://www.stats.govt.nz/assets/Uploads/Annual-enterprise-survey/Annual-enterprise-survey-2023-financial-year-provisional/Download-data/annual-enterprise-survey-2023-financial-year-provisional.csv"